 Circulogene’s “liquid biopsy” services leverage proven technology and provide a non-invasive and cost effective solution for high sensitivity monitoring across a variety of samples, including blood.
-Our unique fingerstick technology provides unprecedented tumor monitoring information with an up-to-date clinical status in a more complete, accurate, timely, less expensive and less invasive fashion.
+Our unique technology that uses minimal volumes of blood provides unprecedented tumor monitoring information with an up-to-date clinical status in a more complete, accurate, timely, less expensive and less invasive fashion.

 - Clinically validated assays